smart-data-models/dataModel.GBFS/vehicle_types/doc/spec_FR.md

                   - scooter
                 type: string
               max_range_meters:
-                description: 'The furthest distance in meters that the vehicle can travel without recharging or refueling when it has the maximum amount of energy potential.'
+                description: The furthest distance in meters that the vehicle can travel without recharging or refueling when it has the maximum amount of energy potential.
                 minimum: 0
                 type: number
               name:
-                description: 'The public name of this vehicle type.'
+                description: The public name of this vehicle type.
                 type: string
               propulsion_type:
-                description: 'The primary propulsion type of the vehicle.'
+                description: The primary propulsion type of the vehicle.
                 enum:
                   - human
                   - electric_assist